-Skiers not selected for their national teams may qualify to compete in the 35+, 45+, 55+ and 65+ World Championships per the Placement Eligibility Chart (14.15)
+Skiers not selected for their national teams may qualify to compete in the World Championships as individuals only in the relevant event(s) if they meet one or more of the following criteria:

-- a) Placed on the current year's most recently published IWWF Ranking List per the Placement Eligibility Chart (14.15). - b) Placed on the previous year's IWWF Ranking List per the Placement Eligibility Chart (14.15). - c) Reigning World Champion (if it falls in the same division) in any event or the overall from the previously held World Championships.
+- a) Ranked as per rule 14.15 - a) Placed on the current year's most recently published\ IWWF Ranking List per the Placement Eligibility Chart (14.15). - b) Placed on the previous year's IWWF Ranking List per the Placement Eligibility Chart (14.15). - b) Reigning World Champion (if it falls in the same division) in any event or the overall from the previously held World Championships.